Open NowBusiness

 Who Can Apply

-• Employer must have a good workplace safety and industrial relations record.
+• Employer must have a good workplace safety and industrial relations record

-• Employer must demonstrate a genuine commitment to ongoing employment of the employee.
+• Employer must demonstrate a genuine commitment to ongoing employment of the employee

-• Eligible employee must be a permanent resident of Australia and principally reside in Queensland.
+• Eligible employee must be a permanent resident of Australia and principally reside in Queensland

-• Eligible employee must not have worked for the employer in the 52 weeks before commencing employment.
+• Eligible employee must not have worked for the employer in the 52 weeks before commencing

-• If the employee has a disability, they must be engaged in mainstream employment.
+• If the employee has a disability, they must be engaged in mainstream employment

-Eligible employers must be non-government employers with a good workplace safety and industrial relations record and a genuine commitment to ongoing employment.
-The employee must be hired on or before 30 June 2025 into an eligible job mainly located in specified Queensland regions or local government areas.
-Eligible jobs must be ongoing paid full-time, ongoing paid part-time, disability-adjusted part-time roles, or registered eligible Queensland apprenticeships.
-Eligible employees must be permanent residents of Australia residing principally in Queensland, meet unemployment duration requirements for the relevant payment, not have worked for the employer in the previous 52 weeks, and satisfy additional conditions relating to student status, displacement of workers, and timing of the application.
-Additional criteria apply for apprentice and trainee boost payments and youth boost payments.
+Eligible employers must have hired an eligible employee on or before 30 June 2025.
+All employers are eligible except government entities, including local, state and Commonwealth governments, government owned corporations and statutory bodies.
+Employers must have a good workplace safety and industrial relations record and a genuine commitment to ongoing employment of the employee.
+Eligible jobs must be mainly located in eligible local government areas and be ongoing paid full-time, ongoing paid part-time, suitable disability employment with an approved benchmark, or a registered and eligible Queensland apprenticeship.
+Eligible employees must be permanent residents of Australia residing principally in Queensland, meet unemployment period requirements, not have worked for the employer in the previous 52 weeks, and satisfy additional conditions for youth, apprentice and trainee payments.

 What's Funded